The HSR (Hamilton Street Railway) is Hamilton’s

 Health Science Students (full-time)

 STEP ONE: Obtain a letter stating that you are a full-time student and includes your session start and end dates.
+This letter is available on Mosaic.

 Students who are registered with both CSD and MAPS: you do not need to obtain the letter as described above.
 Instead, please download and fill out the following form before proceeding to STEP TWO.